Rural Values

 What are rural values ?

-For most Americans, the answer to that question today is probably different from what it would have been 50 years ago, before political and religious extremists hijacked the concept and began re-writing history.
 To find the truth, one need journey back to the founding of this nation, when noble, egalitarian ideals were given concrete form by farmer Thomas Jefferson and the other Founders of this then-rural nation, inspired partly by the example of the first representative democracy in the Americas, the Native American Iroquois Confederacy.
 Our REAL HISTORY pages will explore the core values inherent to America's origins as a modern democracy.

 What draws newcomers to Lake County?
 Among other things: an abundance of natural, unspoiled beauty, clean air and water, the lure of living where wholesome food can be grown without fear of contamination, opportunity to put sustainable living or farming concepts into practice, and the chance to own an affordable piece of paradise.

-Come celebrate true-blue rural values!
+Come celebrate rural values!

 Such as love of nature, respect for all life, honoring the wisdom of the elders, acknowledging our responsibility to future generations, self-sufficiency, financial prudence, tolerance, generosity, neighbors helping neighbors, thriftiness, living simply, gratitude, and finding joy every day in the wonder of existence.